 - Nuts and seeds are light and compact.

-- Unlike fresh fruits, which are perishable and heavy, dried fruits are heat-stable and have a long life in your pack
+- Dried fruit.
+Unlike fresh fruits, which are perishable and heavy, dried fruits are heat-stable and have a long life in your pack

-- My preference for protein bars can be found in my post on nutrition here.
+- My preference for protein bars can be found HERE.